Arranging a Baptism

 Parents who are not practicing their faith on a regular basis at present and who present their child for baptism may be asked to wait for a period of time to renew the practice of their own faith.
 This time offers them an opportunity to reflect on the commitment you are about to make before God on behalf of your child.

-Baptismal preparation begins with a welcoming ceremony at whatever Mass the parents generally attend on the 1st Sunday of each month.
+Baptismal preparation begins with a welcoming ceremony at 11am Mass on the 1st Sunday of each month.
 You will be asked before the gathered community what name they have chosen for their child and, secondly, what do they ask of God’s Church for their child.

 Baptisms are usually celebrated on the 2nd, and 3rd Saturdays of the month at 4pm.